ANZSCO Code: 599613 / Group C

 These areas give you the basic knowledge necessary for understanding and managing the risks associated with insurance in a timely manner.

-The test VETASSESS for the job of Insurance Risk Surveyor evaluates both the credentials of the applicant’s educational background and work experience.
+The test VETASSESSfor the job of Insurance Risk Surveyor evaluates both the credentials of the applicant’s educational background and work experience.
 This test ensures that applicants meet the standards required for their job:

 To be able to pass the test, candidates have to provide extensive evidence which includes evidence of identity, proof of credentials and a record of their employment to meet the VETASSESS specifications.
 Professional affiliations or relevant certificates and training are also helpful to applicants.